lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 ## Intersession Facilitation Checklist - Used by Co-Facilitators to prepare between Team Meetings

-### Intersession Checklists are facilitator Instructions for MTL 12-session Plan Team-Tailoring.
-### Practice and prioritize in advance using the Inter-session time-stamps that corresond to the tailoring SAY files to teams.
+## Intersession Resources and Tasks
+1. The intersession checklist provides co-facilitator guidance for tailoring the  MTL 12-session Plan to their team.
+2. The intersession meeting uses the intersession checklist to prioritize and practice tailoring the SAY files to your team within the timestamps.

 ## Guiding Facilitation Goals and Emphases _MTL_ Across the 12-Session plan